-Advisories: Audition/Interview Students in this course will experience the principles of acting, dancing, solo and choral singing, stage management, producing, audition and/or technical theater techniques for musical theater at a beginning level.
-Students will participate in musical theater presentations such as musical comedy, musical drama, musical revues, opera or operettas presented at Golden West College at a beginning level.
-Actors will be selected through audition.
-All others will identify a preference for production assignments through the interview process.
-Lab.
-Optional pass/ no pass grade.
-Open entry/open exit.
-Transferable to CSU: UC.
+Advisories: Audition/Interview

+Students in this course will experience

+the principles of acting, dancing, solo

+and choral singing, stage management,

+producing, audition and/or technical

+theater techniques for musical

+theater at a beginning level.
+Students

+will participate in musical theater

+presentations such as musical comedy,

+musical drama, musical revues, opera or

-THEATER ARTS G212 - 2 Units Musical Theater Production and Performance 3 operettas presented at Golden West College at an intermediate level.
-Actors will be selected through audition.
-All others will identify a preference for production assignments through the interview process.
+operettas presented at Golden West

+College at a beginning level.
+Actors

+will be selected through audition.
+All

+others will identify a preference for production assignments through the interview process.
 Lab.
 Optional pass/ no pass grade.
 Open entry/open exit.
 Transferable to CSU; UC.